Azurite: Pigments

-Azurite is unstable in air.
-However it was used as a blue pigment in antiquity.
+Azurite is unstable in air, however it was used as a blue pigment in antiquity.
 Azurite is naturally occurring in Sinai and the Eastern Desert of Egypt.
 It was reported by F. C. J. Spurrell (1895) in the following examples; a shell used as a pallet in a Fourth Dynasty (2613 to 2494 BCE) context in Meidum, a cloth over the face of a Fifth Dynasty (2494 to 2345 BCE) mummy also at Meidum and a number of Eighteenth Dynasty (1543–1292 BCE) wall paintings.
 Depending on the degree of fineness to which it was ground, and its basic content of copper carbonate, it gave a wide range of blues.
-It has been known as mountain blue or Armenian stone, in addition it was formerly known as Azurro Della Magna (from Italian).
+It has been known as mountain blue, Armenian stone, and azurro della Magna (blue from Germany in Italian).
 When mixed with oil it turns slightly green.
 When mixed with egg yolk it turns green-grey.
 It is also known by the names blue bice and blue verditer, though verditer usually refers to a pigment made by chemical process.
 Older examples of azurite pigment may show a more greenish tint due to weathering into malachite.
 Much azurite was mislabeled lapis lazuli, a term applied to many blue pigments.
 As chemical analysis of paintings from the Middle Ages improves, azurite is being recognized as a major source of the blues used by medieval painters.
 Lapis lazuli (the pigment ultramarine) was chiefly supplied from Afghanistan during the Middle Ages, whereas azurite was a common mineral in Europe at the time.
-Sizable deposits were found near Lyons, France.
+Sizable deposits were found near Lyon, France.
 It was mined since the 12th century in Saxony, in the silver mines located there.

 Heating can be used to distinguish azurite from purified natural ultramarine blue, a more expensive but more stable blue pigment, as described by Cennino D'Andrea Cennini.
 Ultramarine withstands heat, whereas azurite converts to black copper oxide.
 However, gentle heating of azurite produces a deep blue pigment used in Japanese painting techniques.

 Azurite pigment can be synthesized by precipitating copper(II) hydroxide from a solution of copper(II) chloride with lime (calcium hydroxide) and treating the precipitate with a concentrated solution of potassium carbonate and lime.
 This pigment is likely to contain traces of basic copper(II) chlorides.